-When building a content promotion strategy, creativity is not everything.
+When building your brand’s digital marketing strategy, creativity is not everything.
 The effectiveness of your copy depends largely on your understanding of the market, more specifically your niche portion of the market.

 Truthfully, it takes time for marketers to get the hang of copywriting.
 A copy that works for a specific audience might not work for a different niche.

 When writing a copy, you have to take into consideration the following elements: